Tribal art: Description

 Collection of tribal arts has historically been inspired by the Western myth of the "noble savage", and lack of cultural context has been a challenge with the Western mainstream public's perception of tribal arts.
 In the 19th century, non-Western art was not seen by mainstream Western art professionals as being art at all.
 Rather, these objects were seen as artifacts and cultural products of "exotic" or "primitive" cultures, as is still the case with ethnographic collections.
+The term "primitive" has been critized as being Eurocentric and pejorative.